 Graham joined Clarke Willmott in 2005 as part of a team of ten joining the firm from Pinsent Masons.
 Graham is a member of the Property Litigation Association.
-He is a regular speaker at conferences and has lectured on dilapidations, disclosure in litigation and withholding consent to assign and sub let leases.
+He is a regular speaker at conferences and has lectured on onerous break provisions, dilapidations, Pallant v Morgan equities, disclosure in litigation, and withholding consent to assign and sub let leases.

 Forfeiture.
-Acting for a national charity Graham secured possession of club premises following a 3 day trial.
+Acting for a household name charity, Graham secured possession of club premises following a three day trial.
 Forfeiture was based on breach of various club rules including the admission of non members.

 Lease renewal.
 Graham manages a large portfolio of opposed and unopposed lease renewals.
 Current cases include proceedings where the landlord is proposing to redevelop the premises, occupy the premises itself, or is offering suitable alternative accommodation for the tenant.

 Dilapidations and Jervis v Harris claims of key national premises and substantial office blocks.